SecOntologyLab/5G-hybrid-threats/README.md

 ## Current Status

-The ontology is in its prototype stage, featuring:
+The ontology is in its preliminary stage, featuring:
 - Key concepts and relationships specific to hybrid threats in 5G infrastructure.
 - Initial validation using **SHACL** and reasoning tools such as **Protégé**.
 - Future plans to integrate concepts from standard KOS (e.g., STIX) and add case studies.